Reginald Drax: Mission to Moscow

-He was the British half of the Anglo-French delegation sent to Moscow in August 1939 alongside Aime Doumenc to discuss a possible alliance with the USSR with Soviet War Minister Kliment Voroshilov.
-As an indication of the low priority the Allied governments put on the mission, it was sent by sea aboard the outdated merchant ship City of Exeter on a slow voyage to Leningrad.
 The Soviets did not take the delegation seriously because Drax did not have any power to make decisions without the approval of the British government, rendering him next to powerless.
 Furthermore, although the Allied governments were willing to grant the Red Army transit rights through Poland and Romania they were unwilling to allow them to enter Polish Galicia and the Vilno Gap.
 Joseph Stalin told his foreign minister Vyacheslav Molotov "They're not being serious.
 These people can't have the proper authority.
 London and Paris are playing poker again."
 The British government also ignored advice to send an officer of equivalent rank as Edmund Ironside, who had been sent on a similar mission to meet Polish Marshal Edward Rydz-Śmigły in Warsaw.